jdcaprace/signalk-raspberry-pi-ssd1306/README.md

 In order to use the sensor, the i2c bus must be enabled on your rasbperry pi.
 This can be accomplished using "sudo raspi-config".

+### Plugin configuration
+AFter installation, restart the Signal K server.
+Go to Server > Plugin Config.

+The following parameters are available to perform the configuration of the plugin in function of your needs:
+* 'Refresh Sample Rate (in seconds)': This is the refresh sample rate of the ssd1306 oled display.
+Default value is set to 5 seconds.
+* 'I2C bus number': This is the default bus number of you raspberry pi.
+The default value is set to 1.
+* 'I2C address': This is the I2C address of the ssd1306 oled display.
+Default value is set to 0x3c.

+For each display line of the ssd1306 oled display you can setup the following variables.
+The variable name are prefixed with 'SKi' where i is the linenumber.
+* 'SKi - Signal K path of the 1st parameter': This is the signal k path of the variable that you want to plot in the line i.
+Ex: 'navigation.position'.
+* 'SKi - Short code of 5 to 10 digits (prefix) of the ird parameter: This is a prefix that is plotted before the content of the field.
+Ex: 'SOG (m/s):'.
+* 'SKi - Offset value to be added to the value of the field': Ex: You can offset the value of temperature to plot the value in Celsius instead of Kelvin.
+* 'SKi - Parameter that is going to multiply the value of the field': Ex: It can be use to change the unit of the field to plot.
+* 'SKi - Is active': This field enable or disable the plotting of the line i.

+Important: Actually, only the first line SK1 is configured to properly plot the JSON content of the 'navigation.position'.
+It is maybe necessary to disable the plotting of the second line SK2 to have enough space (2 lines) to plot the content of this field.

 ## Troubleshooting
 If the display isn't found you can run `ls /dev/*i2c*` which should return `/dev/i2c-1`.
 If it doesnt return then make sure that the i2c bus is enabled using raspi-config.